- High RAM usage on Windows 11 while idling can be caused by malware or other issues.

 - Click on More Details to expand the list.

-- In the Processes tab, check the programs that are using up too much memory.
+- In the Processes tab, check the programs using too much memory.

 - Right-click on the ones you wish to terminate and select End task.